How to Make Sourdough Starter

 Making a sourdough starter is easy, even for beginner bakers.
 After all, this is what the pioneers made and carried across the country 200 years ago.

-Combine half a cup of water and a quarter cup of unbleached all-purpose flour in your glass jar on the first day.
+Combine quarter cup of water and a half cup of unbleached all-purpose flour in your glass jar on the first day.
 Take note — the mixture will be thick.
 Mix the flour and water using a wooden spoon or rubber spatula.
+(Bolded is updated/corrected amount.)

 Day 2